JaumeAlbardaner/gameOfLife/README.md

 ## 3. Troubleshooting

-So far only the **gameDyn** executable has been used enough to find any issues.

 * The only issue that has been found is that requesting a large grid size may result in the Game of Life not appearing in its entirety on the screen.

     **Fix** Set a smaller size for the board, or try rerunning the game (maybe it was just a bad unlucky initialization).